-Our relationship with Thermo Electron after the distribution.....

-After the distribution, Thermo Electron and our company will be separate, independent, publicly owned companies.
+Our relationship with Thermo considered "taxable" shares.
+The favorable tax treatment is subject to our compliance with various facts and representations, including a representation that we will conduct a public offering of 10 to 20 percent of our common stock within one year of the distribution date.
+Electron after the distribution After the distribution, Thermo Electron and our company will be separate, independent, publicly owned companies.
 We have entered into several agreements with Thermo Electron to define our companies' ongoing relationship after the distribution.
 These agreements allocate responsibility for obligations both before and after the distribution date.

-Treatment of Thermo Electron options.....

-On the distribution date, all options for Thermo Electron common stock held by our employees will cease to vest, and all such options that are not vested will be cancelled on the distribution date.
+Treatment of Thermo Electron options On the distribution date, all options for Thermo Electron common stock held by our employees will cease to vest, and all such options that are not vested will be cancelled on the distribution date.
 All vested Thermo Electron options held by our employees on the distribution date will expire on January 31, 2002, unless exercised prior to that date.
 Alternatively, our employees may elect prior to the distribution to receive options for Kadant common stock in exchange for their Thermo Electron options.
 We will determine the number of shares and the exercise price of these options using a conversion formula based on the opening per share price of our common stock on The American Stock Exchange on the first trading day after the distribution relative to the closing per share price of Thermo Electron common stock on The New York Stock Exchange on the distribution date.
 The resulting Kadant options will maintain the original vesting provisions and option periods.
-Thermo Electron will adjust all options for Thermo Electron common stock held by its employees on the distribution date to reflect the distribution.
-Thermo Electron stockholders with inquiries Stockholder inquiries..... relating to the distribution should contact the distribution agent by telephone at (877) 777-0800 or Thermo Electron in writing at Thermo Electron Corporation, 81 Wyman Street, P.O.
+Thermo Electron common stock held by its employees on the distribution date to reflect Stockholder inquiries the distribution.
+Thermo Electron stockholders with inquiries relating to the distribution should contact the distribution agent by telephone at (877) 777- 0800 or Thermo Electron in writing at Thermo Electron Corporation, 81 Wyman Street, P.O.
 Box 9046, Waltham, Massachusetts 02454-9046, Attention: Investor Relations.